Ikevine/Ikevine/README.md

-## 👋 Hi there!
+## ✌️ Well, hello there!
 I'm Ishimwe Kevine,
 A passionate product designer and frontend developer aiming to create meaningful digital experiences that leave a lasting impression.

 ## 🎨 As a product designer,